Enriched functional limit theorems for dynamical systems: Computation of the transformed anchored tail processes for the dynamical examples

 Now that we understand $(Y_j)_j$ it is easy to see that the condition in Theorem~\ref{thm:record-theorem} is also trivially satisfied in these examples as it can be interpreted as $\zeta$ being hyperbolic.

-In the one dimensional case, concerning most of the examples given in the noninvertible scenario in Section~\ref{subsec:systems}, if we consider $\zeta$ as a repelling fixed point such that $|DT_\zeta|=\chi>1$ then, in this case, $(Y_j)_j$ assumes the simpler form:
+In the one-dimensional case, concerning most of the examples given in the noninvertible scenario in Section~\ref{subsec:systems}, if we consider $\zeta$ as a repelling fixed point such that $|DT_\zeta|=\chi>1$ then, in this case, $(Y_j)_j$ assumes the simpler form:

+We remark that before anchoring the process to obtain $(Z_j)_j$, we do not know if the extreme observation $\{\|X_{r_n}(x)\|>u_n(\tau)\}$, corresponding to the entrance of the orbit in $B_{g^{-1}(u_n(\tau))}(\zeta)$ at time $r_n$, is the first cluster observation and $s$ is precisely accounting for the preceding exceedances in such cluster.